Thief: The Dark Project: ReleaseThief was released by Eidos Interactive on December 1, 1998, in North America and on December 4 in the United Kingdom. An expanded edition of the game, Thief Gold, was released by Looking Glass and Eidos on November 2, 1999. It features three new missions, and improvements to the original 12. Its disc also contains a level editor and a "making of Thief II: The Metal Age" video, among other extras.

+Reception

-ReceptionThief: The Dark Project received critical acclaim from publications including The Washington Post, PC Gamer, and Salon.com.
+Thief: The Dark Project received critical acclaim from publications including The Washington Post, PC Gamer, and Salon.com.
 Lance A. Larka of Computer Gaming World wrote: "If you're tired of Doom clones and hungry for challenge, give this fresh perspective game a try.
 I was pleasantly surprised."
 Emil Pagliarulo of The Adrenaline Vault wrote: "I will tell you, without reservation, [...] that this has become my favorite game of all time."
 Paul Presley of PC Zone called it "a bloody good game".

 Kieron Gillen of PC Gamer UK wrote: "The freedom Thief offers you is at first terrifying, then absolutely intoxicating."
 Aaron Curtiss of Los Angeles Times noted that the game "demands thought".
-T. Liam McDonald of PC Gamer US called Thief, "a challenging, riveting game that defies easy categorization", and praised the game for its focus on the player's cunning.
+T. Liam McDonald of PC Gamer US called Thief "a challenging, riveting game that defies easy categorization" and praised the game for its focus on the player's cunning.
 Jason Cross of Computer Games Strategy Plus noted that "It's quite amazing how much fun it can be to avoid action".
-Chan Chun of New Straits Times described the game as being "incredibly immersive and suspenseful," and "a highly-recommended game for those yearning to be a night rogue."
-Peter Olafson of GamePro praised the game's AI, and said that the game "gets better ... the more time you spend with it".
+Chan Chun of New Straits Times described the game as being "incredibly immersive and suspenseful" and "a highly-recommended game for those yearning to be a night rogue".
+Peter Olafson of GamePro praised the game's AI and said that the game "gets better ... the more time you spend with it".

 In a retrospective review, AllGame editor Peter Suciu praised the game, touting that "(the game's) first rate storyline as well as visual and audio effects make Thief quite an immersive gaming experience".